How Do Push-Pull Type Backwash Valves Operate

 Backwashing your swimming pool filter continues to be the most important part of maintaining your pool and the filtering system can but can also save you money in operating costs with chemicals and energy savings and taking the mystery out of how it works with newer-type valves like a push-pull backwash valve can make filters more efficient.
-How does Push-Pull type Backwash Valves operate?
+How do Push-Pull type Backwash Valves operate?

 • Turn pump off